deepdesign/bitlab/docs/blend-and-opacity.md

 ## Project Overview

-**BitLab** uses blend modes and opacity to control how sprite layers composite together, creating depth and visual interest.
+**Pixli** uses blend modes and opacity to control how sprite layers composite together, creating depth and visual interest.

 ### What Are Blend Modes & Opacity?